thepru/claude-code-003/README.md

 - **Write to file**: `tag#tagname -w filename.md` creates `filename--tagged--tagname.md`
 - **Smart filtering**:
   - Headers with tags include all content until the next same-level header (excluding differently-tagged content)
+  - Code blocks under tagged headers are included
   - List items with tags are included in their entirety
   - Paragraphs with tags are included in their entirety
-  - Code blocks are skipped (not filtered)
 - **Pure shell**: No dependencies, just bash/zsh and awk

 ## Installation